iamdb/hifi.rs/README.md

 # hifi.rs

-### A terminal-based (tui), high resolution audio player for the discerning listener.<sup>\*</sup>
+### A terminal-based (tui), high resolution audio player backed by Qobuz

 Powered by [Qobuz](https://www.qobuz.com).
 Requires a paid subscription.
 This does not allow you to listen for free.

 Qobuz only officially supports Linux through the browser.
 There are ways of accessing Qobuz in Linux outside of the browser through third-party applications like Squeezelite and Roon.
-These apps are great, but I wanted something simpler that just focused on playing music from Qobuz that I could play in a terminal or as a background service.
+These apps are great, but I wanted something simpler that just focused on being able to quickly find and play an album inside the console.

 ## Features